telerik/ajax-docs/controls/window/alert,-confirm,-prompt-dialogs/radalert-dialog.md

 # RadAlert Dialog

->important In order to use this dialog you need to have a **RadWindowManager** on the page.

-The easiest of the three built-in dialogs is the **RadAlert**.
+The **RadAlert** dialog presents a modal message box and displays an "OK" button for the user.
 This dialog only requires a single parameter: the string to display.
 This string can also contain HTML markup.
 Optionally, you can provide additional parameters to supply the dialog width and height, a title string, a callback function and an URL to replace its original image.

+>important In order to use this dialog you need to have a **RadWindowManager** on the page.

 ## Calling RadAlert via JavaScript